stevenchu/astro-portfolio/src/content/work/nested/motif-redesign.md

 Improved conversion by 12% on key funnel pages through continuous testing and optimization.
 Creating a feedback cycle empowered business stakeholders with data-driven decision-making, and in turn garnered business support for the process of iterative design, rapid prototyping, and re-testing of ideas.

 --

+Below are slides discussing the various challenges and best practices associated with setting up a new design system and rebranding.

 <figure><img src="/images/case/motif1.jpg" alt="Motif Slide"></figure>
 <figure><img src="/images/case/motif2.jpg" alt="Motif Slide"></figure>